-The weather modeling centers around the world start running their global weather forecast models every day based on global observations from 00 UTC (i.e. 00 Zulu or 00Z), 06Z, 12Z, and 18Z.
-00Z is 8 PM ET/7 PM CT in the United States during the U.S. crop season.
+The first run of each calendar day occurs at 00Z, which is 8 PM ET/7 PM CT in the United States during the U.S. crop season.
 The model data becomes available several hours later and this information is used to update the CropProphet weather model yield and production forecasts each day.

 The timing of the availability of this new weather forecast model data often moves corn and soybean futures as the market incorporates this new information.
 However, the market tends to react to very basic information about the forecast, with most market participants simply making a guess as to the implication and impact on likely yields.

-The new CropProphet feature uses the advanced CropProphet county-level regression models to convert the 12Z GFS model data into yield and production forecasts in real-time as the data is released to the NOAA servers.
+The new CropProphet feature uses the advanced CropProphet county-level regression models to convert the 12Z GFS forecast model data into yield and production forecasts in real-time as the data is released to the NOAA servers.
 The normal process for ensemble data is shown below.
 CropProphet calculates the crop forecast based on the weather forecast of each ensemble member, and then the final CropProphet forecast is obtained from the median of the distribution (i.e. the most likely outcome).
 Note that the ensemble mean forecast is often not a realistic outcome (for example, its precipitation field is highly smoothed), and so we do not calculate the crop forecast from the ensemble mean.

 The same process is used to calculate the implied yield and production from the 12Z GFS Operational run.
 In this case, however, the forecast is based on only a single model realization, as shown below.

 In summary, CropProphet now converts the 12Z GFS model forecast data into the impact on corn and soybean yield and production in real-time.
-An example full calculation from June 25, 2019 is shown below.
+An example full calculation from June 1, 2021 is shown below.